 What to do if your Dog is Isolating Himself

-Your veterinarian will first collect information from you about any and all symptoms your dog has displayed, including any changes in behaviors.
+Your veterinarian will first collect information from you about any and all signs your dog has displayed, including any changes in behaviors.
 If the reason may be anxiety or depression, your vet may ask about situations that trigger or may have caused those conditions.
-A full physical examination and a series of tests are given to help determine a possible physical cause.
+A full physical examination and a series of tests may be recommended to help determine a possible physical cause.
 These can include everything from blood, urine, and fecal tests, to X-rays and ultrasounds.
 If heart function is in question, then an electrocardiogram may be used to assess heart health.

 Treatment follows the cause.
-For physical reasons, various treatments could be available, from fluid therapies, to surgeries for cancer, to medications for pain, to stimulate appetites, or ACE inhibitors for some heart disease.
+For physical reasons, various treatments could be available, including fluid therapies, surgeries for cancer, medications for pain, appetite stimulants, or ACE inhibitors for some heart disease.
 Diets may be modified, and supplements can be added for some conditions.
 For elderly dogs suffering from pain and loss of muscle mass, creating a central place for the dog to be safe and relaxed with the family can help, as can non-skid rugs on slippery surfaces.

 Prevention of Isolating Himself